23 Nov Brand Power Analysis: Kurt Hallead of Legacy League

 Kurt Hallead (10:33):

-And, you know, it was really interesting when we went through our dynamic and finding who the buyers of these NFTs were going to be there’s, you know, at least seven or eight different categories of buyers that have their own reasons for being involved.
+And, you know, it was really interesting when we went through our dynamic and found who the buyers of these NFTs were going to be there’s, you know, at least seven or eight different categories of buyers that have their own reasons for being involved.
 Right.
 So investors and collectors, yeah.
 You’re going to focus on your division one potential professional prospects, but you know, you think about alumni, you think about boosters, you think about local business owners that get more directly engaged with either the athlete or the university.
 And these are the ones that are really going to drive the, uh, the sales of those, those types of athletes.
-So it’s really an interesting opportunity for the athlete to come in with really, really minimal to no costs, very, very low risk, and really kind of put them in the driver’s seat, you know, with respect to what they’re going to try to make, and, and really kind of put them if they’re not already have one, you know, really drive an entrepreneur preneurial mindset for
+So it’s really an interesting opportunity for the athlete to come in with really, really minimal to no costs, very, very low risk, and really kind of put them in the driver’s seat, you know, with respect to what they’re going to try to make, and, and really kind of put them if they do not already have one, you know, really drive an entrepreneur perineurial mindset for

 Zach Colman (11:29):

 Yeah.
 And I feel like that’s key.
 I feel like that’s something that we’ve really tried to promote as we, when we talk to college athletes, even, even some, like I said, even younger than that, where it’s like, Hey, you need to kind of build some sort of a, you have to look at it as a business.
-Like you said, build some entrepreneurial skill sets because you’re going to be leveraging that alongside what you’re doing. with that said, I think that kind of, I think that kind of goes into my next question, which is for the athletes.
+As you said, build some entrepreneurial skill sets because you’re going to be leveraging that alongside what you’re doing. with that said, I think that kind of, I think that kind of goes into my next question, which is for the athletes.
 I mean, we talked about the positives, uh, with everything going on, what do you feel like?
 So some of the struggles that you’re helping curate with, with, uh, with your new platform.

 Kurt Hallead (12:13):

 Yeah.
 So, so look, I think, you know, you’d probably have to segment the athletes, you know, and say, you know, those that wind up going to blade the professional level, uh, you know, the vast majority of them write very sad, sad, sad to state, you know, wind up having some sort of financial difficulty, right.
-And, and, you know, they don’t necessarily know how to handle all that financial, success that comes their way in, in such a short time period, especially at a young age.
+And, and, you know, they don’t necessarily know how to handle all that financial, the success that comes their way in, in such a short time period, especially at a young age.
 Right.
 And, and being, mature enough to, to know that, Hey, you know, I only have a very, very brief window, uh, to really, uh, participate in this sport. but you know, I, I get the sense that there’s a lot of people tugging at their cocktails, you know, wanting, uh, wanting a little piece of the pie.
 And it’s hard for some of these athletes, you have to say, no, right.

 Kurt Hallead (13:07):

-So I know there’s a lot of education that goes into that process for those now, for the ones that aren’t going to go play professional sports, right. this kind of gives, gives them, I think, uh, an opportunity to really display some skills that can translate to the real world, you know, once, once they’re done playing their sport, like for example, right.
+So I know there’s a lot of education that goes into that process for those now, for the ones that aren’t going to go play professional sports, right. this kind of gives them, I think, uh, an opportunity to really display some skills that can translate to the real world, you know, once, once they’re done playing their sport, like for example, right.
 If you’re, if you’re a college athlete and you do have the opportunity to go get a job, you know, uh, to help supplement your income, uh, up until recently, you know, those, those jobs were, you know, your mundane, you know, minimum wage, you know, for lack of a better term, you know, flipping burger type of jobs, you’re not going to learn how a heck of a lot, you know, uh, doing that, but in the context of, of what we’re offering and, and their ability to, you know, promote and market their brand, right?